Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/USAGE.md

 | `format`      | The format of the thumbnail.              | String (`Png`, `Webp`) | `Png`   | `format=Webp`      |

 ### assetThumbnailUrl

+> [!WARNING]
+> Roblox enforces a stricter rate limit on the API used for this than on the other APIs.
+> It is in general recommended to use it at most once per page.

 Provides the URL of an asset thumbnail.
 Allows [embedding](#Embedding-images-from-the-Roblox-CDN) the asset image.
 Requires [assetThumbnail](#assetThumbnail) to be enabled.